MengLeZhang/MCS-dashboard-data-download/README.md

 Also requires a user account to access the MCS dashboard (register [here](https://datadashboard.mcscertified.com)).

-After signing into the dashboard, users can use script XX which will select the nessecary checkboxes to:
+First run `utils.R` then users can use script `dashboard download.R` which load a web-browser and navigate to the MCS dashboard.
+After signing in (manual input by user), the script will select the necessary checkboxes to:
 - Restrict data by England
 - Open the open box to select individual local authorities (see below)